EmranSWE/EmranSWE/README.md

 With a keen eye for design, I incorporate TailwindCSS and AntDesign to create aesthetically pleasing interfaces, and I’m also well-versed in the practicality of WordPress for rapid site deployment.
 I'm currently on the lookout for new challenges and opportunities where I can bring my love for all things Full Stack to the table and contribute to a forward-thinking team.
 Let's build the future together!

-🔍 Currently Seeking: Exciting roles that will leverage my expertise in Full Stack development and my passion for APIs and database management systems. </p>
+🔍Currently Seeking: Exciting roles that will leverage my expertise in Full Stack development and my passion for APIs and database management systems. </p>

 I love to read tech books and explore new technologies as they are released.